 GeneCards Summary for CXCL12 Gene

-CXCL12 (Chemokine (C-X-C Motif) Ligand 12) is a Protein Coding gene.
-Diseases associated with CXCL12 include retinal hemangioblastoma and hiv-1.
-Among its related pathways are PI-3K cascade and Signaling by GPCR.
-GO annotations related to this gene include receptor binding and chemokine activity.
+CXCL12 (C-X-C Motif Chemokine Ligand 12) is a Protein Coding gene.
+Diseases associated with CXCL12 include Human Immunodeficiency Virus Type 1 and Aids Dementia Complex.
+Among its related pathways are Apoptotic Pathways in Synovial Fibroblasts and PAK Pathway.
+Gene Ontology (GO) annotations related to this gene include receptor binding and chemokine activity.

 UniProtKB/Swiss-Prot for CXCL12 Gene